Configuration

 Image Analysis

-# Analyse a scientific plot
+# Analyze a scientific plot

 sciagent "Interpret the results in ./output/graph.png"